Clear rosacea symptoms with convenient prescription treatment

 How can I get a rosacea prescription online?

-Prescription rosacea treatment doesn't have to be complicated.
-Complete an online consultation that is then reviewed by a doctor or medical provider via Dr. B's virtual medical service.
-If your provider reviews your health information and thinks a prescription rosacea treatment could help, they'll send a prescription to the pharmacy of your choice.
-With 20+ brand and generic rosacea options to choose from, you'll be on your way to clearer skin.
+Getting a prescription treatment like Tretinoin for rosacea or Ivermectin cream online doesn't have to be complicated.
+Start a Dr. B online consultation, sharing your health history and current symptoms.
+A licensed medical provider will review your assessment.
+If they find a prescription rosacea treatment appropriate, they'll send the prescription to the pharmacy of your choice.
+With 30+ brand and generic options to choose from, you'll soon be on your way to cooler, clearer skin.

 How much does rosacea treatment cost?

-Consultation: A virtual medical consultation for rosacea costs $15.00, which is lower than most doctor co-pays.
-Currently we don’t submit medical consultation claims to insurance companies, but you can use insurance for any resulting prescriptions at your pharmacy.
+Consultation: A virtual medical consultation for rosacea costs $15, which is lower than most doctor copays.
+Currently, we don’t submit medical consultation claims to insurance companies.
+But you can use insurance for any resulting prescription at your pharmacy.

 Do you accept insurance?